compsocialscience/summer-institute/2025/bogota/apply.md

 Applicants must submit the following documents: (i) submit their curriculum vitae and (ii) fill out a form describing their research topics and interest in computational social science.
 In addition, we encourage participants to share an optional writing sample.

-**In order to be guaranteed full consideration, all application materials must be submitted by Wednesday, March 14, 2025 at 23:59 COL**.
+**In order to be guaranteed full consideration, all application materials must be submitted by Friday, March 21, 2025 at 23:59 COL**.
 All application materials must be submitted through this form.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail in June, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [oscar.maldonado@urosario.edu.co](mailto:oscar.maldonado@urosario.edu.co)